rundeck/rundeck/docs/en/administration/15-ssh-key-storage.md

 Converter plugins do not have to manage storing the data, that will be handled by the Storage backend.

-### Configuring the Storage Converter Plugin
+### Configuring Storage Converter Plugins

-Add an entry in your `framework.properties` file declaring the converter plugin which will handle content in the `/ssh-key` subpath of the storage container.
+Add an entry in your `rundeck-config.properties` file declaring the converter plugin which will handle content in the `/ssh-key` subpath of the storage container.

 ~~~~
 rundeck.storage.converter.1.type=my-encryption-plugin